Neo0698/pbot_artificial_intelligence/README.md

 <h2>beta</h2>
-this his a beta version don't be to exigent with him we work hard to make this program more inteligent, that he can have a better conversation and can feel emotion.
+this his a beta version don't be to exigent with him we work hard to make this program more inteligent, that he can have a better conversation and can understand emotion.
 <img width="480" height="480"src="https://cdn.dribbble.com/users/1138875/screenshots/4432385/roboto_animation_dribbble.gif">